trimble-oss/tc-dotnet-sdk-docs/documentation/Developer Guide - Data.md

     await storage.ExecuteAsync(remoteStorage, "Finalize");

 The command queue ensures that the operations are executed in the same order as they were enqueued.
 This allows, for example, the application to create a new object in the remote storage system with one command and then apply some permissions on the object with another.

+## <a name="catalog">Catalog</a>

+**Catalog** is a class designed to store data that does not belong to a single project, but instead exists independently.
+Currently only license information is stored in catalog.

+### <a name="creating-catalog">Creating the catalog</a>

+Use the Create method of the _Catalog_ class to create a new catalog object.

+    using (var catalog = Catalog.Create("directory path"))
+    {
+        // use the catalog here
+    }

+Catalog is stored in a _.catalog_ file under the provided directory.

+### <a name="accessing-catalog">Accessing the catalog</a>

+Use the Catalog class to access the catalog dataq.

+    using (var catalog = new Catalog("directory path")) {
+        // use the catalog here
+    }

+The recommended location for the data file is the local (non-roaming) application data folder or the user's personal document folder.

+### <a name="thread-safety-catalog">Thread safety and memory usage</a>

+The _Catalog_ instances are not thread safe.
+However, you can create multiple instances that point to the same data file and use them from different threads in a safe manner.
+For convenience, _Catalog_ class has an overloaded constructor that will allow you to create new connection to the same data file.

+    using (var catalogConn2 = new Catalog(catalog))
+    {
+        // use the catalogConn2 here
+    }

+Each Catalog instance maintains a small cache in memory.
+It's recommended to release your in-memory _Catalog_ instances by calling Dispose() method to free the cache and to reduce the application memory footprint.

+### <a name="catalog-data">Catalog data</a>

+#### <a name="licenses">Licenses</a>

+License information is readonly data.
+The data is populated and refreshed by pulling the data from Trimble Connect backend.
+Remote data is fetched through the _Sync.RemoteCatalog_ class.

+    ITrimbleConnectClient client = ...;

+    using (var catalog = new Catalog("directory path")) using (var remoteCatalog = new RemoteCatalog(client))
+    {
+        await catalog.Licenses.PullAsync(remoteCatalog);
+        ...
+    }

+License objects contain information on _Limits_ and _Usages_ of resources associated with a specific license.
+Pushing data to the Trimble Connnect can fail if the license limits are exceeded (e.g. new file upload would cause storage size to go over the limit).

+If a user has more than one license, the locally created project must have a license identifier set before being pushed to the Trimble Connect.